UW-Madison-DSI/community-map/README.md

 ## Docker Installation

 A docker installation is provided to make getting started quick and easy.
-To run the application using Docker, simply type:
+To run the application using Docker, simply navigate to the root level of the application and type:

 ```
 docker compose up